olistic/warriorjs/packages/warriorjs-abilities/README.md

 ### `unit.rescue([direction])`:

-Rescue a captive from his chains (earning a reward) in the given direction (forward by default).
+Release a unit from his chains in the given direction (forward by default).

 ### `unit.rest()`: